ozoidemi/ePaper_guest_dashboard/README.md

 *Deservingly so?* Still perhaps.

 I just don't agree with shoving a 20-char long random password down my users' throat.

-Especially when it is possible that the QR won't work for them in the first place.
+Especially when it is possible that the QR won't work for all of them in the first place - what if users need to connect a regular laptop?
+Or their camera doesn't work?
+Or their device simply fails to read the QR?

-Besides, the password is already in plain text the moment it's printed in a QR format, so...
+Besides, the password already exists in plain text the moment it's printed in a QR format, and there is the pesky issue of needing to be in physical proximity to exploit it... so...

 Moving on.